 Special Educational Needs and Disability Information Report

 The SENDCo is an experienced qualified teacher.
-The SEND department also has three Higher Level Teaching Assistants (HLTAs) each with specific areas of responsibility and 5 teaching assistants who provide in class support as well as withdrawal groups for targeted intervention.
-One of our TAs leads the dedicated Year 7 TA team.
+The 2i/c is also a qualified teacher who delivers literacy support classes.
+The SEND department also has two Higher Level Teaching Assistants (HLTAs) both with specific areas of responsibility and 5 teaching assistants who provide in class support as well as withdrawal groups for targeted intervention.

-We have an HLTA with responsibility for autism and an HLTA with responsibility for speech and language.
-Our third HLTA has responsibility for access arrangements.
+We have an HLTA with responsibility for speech and language and an HLTA who has responsibility for access arrangements.

 The SENDCo, working with the Teaching and Learning Team, is involved in delivering staff INSET to upskill the teachers in the school with strategies to support those with special educational needs.
 The SENDCo is a member of the Support and Intervention Team and works closely with Heads of Year and the pastoral team.